Pujas & Rituals

 White Tara Puja

-Lead by: Michael Aldrian
+Lead by: Michael Aldrian, Barbara Klell, Tara Klell

 White Tara is also called the "Mother of all Buddhas".
 She symbolises healing and long life.
 We celebrate the puja and Tsok (food offering) according to the transmission lineage of Ven.
 Khenchen Thrangu Rinpoche